influxdata/influxdb/tsdb/engine/tsm1/DESIGN.md

 The compaction algorithm is continuously running and always selects files to compact based on a priority.

 1. If there are closed WAL files, the 5 oldest WAL segments are added to the set of compaction files.
-2. If any TSM files contains points with older timestamps that also exist in the WAL files, those TSM files are added to the compaction set.
+2. If any TSM files contain points with older timestamps that also exist in the WAL files, those TSM files are added to the compaction set.
 3. If any TSM files have a tombstone marker, those TSM files are added to the compaction set.

 The compaction is used to generate a set of SeriesIterators that return a sequence of `key`, `Values` where each `key` returned is lexicographically greater than the previous one.
-The iterators are ordered such that WAL iterators will override any values return the TSM file iterators.
+The iterators are ordered such that WAL iterators will override any values returned by the TSM file iterators.
 WAL iterators read and cache the WAL segment so that deletes later in the log can be processed correctly.
 TSM file iterators use the tombstone files to ensure that deleted series are not returned during iteration.
 As each key is processed, the Values slice is grown, sorted, and then written to a new block in the new TSM file.
 The blocks can be split based on number of points or size of the block.
 If the total size of the current TSM file would exceed the maximum file size, a new file is created.

 Deletions can occur while a new file is being written.
 Since the new TSM file is not complete a tombstone would not be written for it.
 This could result in deleted values getting written into a new file.
 To prevent this, if a compaction is running and a delete occurs, the current compaction is aborted and new compaction is started.

 When all files are processed and successfully written, completion checkpoint markers are created and files are renamed.
-The engine then notifies the Cache of the checkpoint of the compacted which is used for by the Cache to know what entries can be evicted in the future.
+The engine then notifies the Cache of the checkpoint of the compaction which is used for by the Cache to know what entries can be evicted in the future.

-This process then runs again until there are no more WAL files and the minimum number of TSM files exists that are also under the maximum file size.
+The compaction process then runs again until there are no more WAL files and the minimum number of TSM files exist that are also under the maximum file size.

 # WAL

 Currently, there is a WAL per shard.
-This means all the writes in a WAL segments are for the given shard.
-It also means that writes across a lot of shards append to many files which might results in more disk IO due to seeking to the end of multiple files.
+This means all the writes in a WAL segment are for the given shard.
+It also means that writes across a lot of shards append to many files which might result in more disk IO due to seeking to the end of multiple files.

-Two options being considered:
+Two options are being considered:

 ## WAL per Shard